 Yes.
 All applicants for disability benefits are entitled to be represented by attorneys at every stage of the application process.
 Having an attorney handle your application greatly increases your chances of being awarded disability benefits.

 Yes.
-Various studies have consistently found that disability applicants represented by lawyers are as much as 3 times more likely to be awarded disability benefits compared to applicants without an attorney.
+Various studies have found that disability applicants represented by lawyers are as much as two to three times more likely to be awarded disability benefits compared to applicants without an attorney.

 The odds of winning a disability appeal at the ALJ hearing level are around 45%.
 Approximately 75% of claimants are represented by attorneys at the ALJ appeal level.
-Claimants represented by an attorney are 2 times more likely to win compared to those who are not represented by an attorney.
+The reality is that the best lawyers make a difference.
+Claimants represented by an attorney are 2-3 times more likely to win compared to those who are not represented by an attorney.